svetlana-so/Recipes_App_PF/README.md

 ## Introduction

-Welcome to Mormors Recipes – your go-to application for discovering delicious recipes!
+Welcome to Mormors Kitchen – your go-to application for discovering delicious recipes!
 This readme file provides an overview of the application's features and how to make the most out of your culinary journey.

 ## Getting Started